jay23606/minimal-htmx/README.md

 If jx-trigger doesn't exist then it will assume a click event and if jx-target doesn't exist then it will replace itself

 I tested jx-trigger with mouseover event and it seems to work and removed jx-target and it seems to work

+Need to add more tests to see what else it can support and what needs to be added